openalea-incubator/adel/doc/user/manual.rst

 ``dynT_user`` and ``dimT_user``. ``dynT_user`` and ``dimT_user`` can  have
 different  levels  of  completeness:  ``FULL``,  ``SHORT`` and  ``MIN``.
-According  to  their  level  of completeness, ``dynT_user`` and ``dimT_user`` take different types, shapes and/or contents.
+According  to  their  level  of completeness, ``dynT_user`` and ``dimT_user`` take different shapes and/or contents.

 The table below list the specific designation in :func:`plantgen <alinea.adel.plantgen>` for ``dynT_user``  and ``dimT_user`` for each level of completeness: